KPI Tree

 Beyond variance reporting

-Spreadsheets and BI dashboards are built for reporting.
-They flatten your P&L into rows and charts with no explicit connections between them.
-KPI Tree gives finance teams a causal model of the business: structured, measured, and owned.
+Spreadsheets and BI dashboards are built to report the numbers.
+They flatten your P&L into rows and charts with no explicit connections, no plan context and no owners.
+KPI Tree gives finance a causal model of the business that is measured, owned and verified.

 Common questions

 Yes.
-You can build separate metric trees for different business units, geographies, or product lines.
-Each tree has its own structure, owners, and thresholds while rolling up to a consolidated view.
+You can build separate metric trees for different business units, geographies or product lines.
+Each tree has its own structure, owners and targets while rolling up to a consolidated view.
 The model adapts to how your business is actually organised.

 Experience That Matters